euzebia/accounts_manager/README.md

 # Software name: accounts_manager
-A real-world use case considered for implementation is an off-the-shelf software developed by a third party software vendor/system owner that is used in banks to help bank staff(personal banker) create bank accounts,modifying accounts based on customer preferences and managing other account details.
+<p>A real-world use case considered for implementation is an off-the-shelf software developed by a third party software vendor/system
+owner that is used in banks to help bank staff(personal banker) create bank accounts,modifying accounts based on customer preferences and managing other account details.</p>

 # Question 1
   Brief description about the database design